Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 India’s deeper challenge lies elsewhere:

-- dependence on imported components
+- dependence on imported components and materials

 - weak upstream industrial base

-- limited materials and manufacturing capability
+- limited advanced manufacturing capability

 These are long-horizon problems.